voideditor/void/CONTRIBUTING.md

 4. Build the project

-`npm run build`
+`npm run build`.
 Note: We made this build command to run React in vscode.
 It converts `sidebar/index.tsx` into a CSS/JS bundle in `dist/`.

-5. Run the project by pressing <kbd>F5</kbd>.
+5. Run the project

+Press <kbd>F5</kbd>.
 This will start a new instance of VS Code with the extension enabled.
 If this does not work, you can press <kbd>F1</kbd>, select "Debug: Start Debugging", press <kbd>Enter</kbd>, and select "VS Code Extension Development".

-If you would like to use AI features, you need to insert an API key.
+If you would like to use AI features, you need to provide an API key.
 You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `linemage > "Anthropic Api Key"`.
-The provider is chosen based on the "Which API" environment variable, and defaults to "anthropic".
+The "Which API" environment variable controls the provider and defaults to "anthropic".

 ## 2. Editing the IDE